 During the 1990s, Stokes’s seniority made him an influential voice on the Appropriations Committee.
 In 1993, at the start of the 103rd Congress, he assumed the chairman’s gavel of the Subcommittee on VA, HUD, and Independent Agencies, which controlled one of the largest chunks of discretionary spending in the federal budget.
 Stokes prodded federal agencies to hire and serve more minorities.29 Republicans praised him for his nonpartisan leadership of the subcommittee, but when the GOP won control of the House in the 1994 elections, and Stokes became the Ranking Member of the panel, he often found himself fighting Republican efforts to trim federal spending that involved cutting welfare programs, including public housing.
 In one committee meeting, Stokes noted that he and his brother, Carl, had grown up in public housing, and that without such assistance “[we] would be either in jail or dead, we’d be some kind of statistic.”
 Appropriations Committee Chairman Robert L. Livingston of Louisiana responded, “We can play this compassion game all day but it won’t cut it.”30

 In January 1998, Stokes announced his retirement from the House, noting that he wanted to leave “without ever losing an election.”31 He conceded that politics had lost some of its appeal since his brother Carl’s death from cancer two years earlier.
 “We used to talk every day.
 We could run things by one another,” he recalled.
 “We could think and strategize on political issues.
 I guess without him here, it really has taken away a lot of what I enjoy about politics.
 It’s not the same.”32 Moreover, a new generation of rising black politicians in Cleveland was displacing those of Stokes’s generation.33 Among his proudest accomplishments as a Representative, Stokes cited his ability to bring Appropriations Committee money to his district to address needs in housing and urban development and the opportunities that allowed him to set “historic precedents” as an African American in the House.34 “When I started this journey, I realized that I was the first black American ever to hold this position in this state,” Stokes told a newspaper reporter.
 “I had to write the book … I was going to set a standard of excellence that would give any successor something to shoot for.”35 As his replacement, Stokes supported Stephanie Tubbs Jones, an African–American judge and a former prosecutor who prevailed in the Democratic primary and easily won election to the House in 1998.
-After his congressional career, Louis Stokes resumed his work as a lawyer and resides in Silver Spring, Maryland.
+After his congressional career, Louis Stokes resumed his work as a lawyer in Silver Spring, Maryland.
 Stokes died on August 18, 2015.

 1Richard F. Fenno, Going Home: Black Representatives and Their Constituents (Chicago: The University of Chicago Press, 2003): 22.